heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/2.2-snapshots/README.md

 This method is an alternative to LVM that can be used with bare metal servers where the root disk is on a hardware RAID mirror set.
 Technically speaking, it is not a snapshot, but it still provides a near instantaneous rollback capability.

-Instead of creating a snapshot just before starting the upgrade, the automation reconfigures the RAID controller to break the mirror set of the root disk so then it's just two JBOD disks.
-One of the JBOD disks is used going forward with the upgrade while the other is left untouched.
+Instead of creating a snapshot just before starting the conversion, the automation reconfigures the RAID controller to break the mirror set of the root disk so then it's just two JBOD disks.
+One of the JBOD disks is used going forward with the conversion while the other is left untouched.
 To perform a rollback, the mirror set is reconstructed from the untouched JBOD.

 Most bare metal servers support out-of-band management and those manufactured in the last decade will support APIs based on the [Redfish](https://www.dmtf.org/standards/redfish) standard.
 These APIs can be used by automation to break and reconstruct the mirror set, but be prepared for a significant development and testing effort because the API implementations are not always the same across different vendors and server models.

 #### ReaR

-ReaR (Relax and Recover) is a backup and recovery tool that is included with RHEL.
-ReaR doesn't use snapshots, but it does make it very easy to perform a full backup and restore of your RHEL server.
+ReaR (Relax and Recover) is a backup and recovery tool that is available to utilize with CentOS.
+ReaR doesn't use snapshots, but it does make it very easy to perform a full backup and restore of your CentOS server.
 When taking a full backup, ReaR creates a bootable ISO image with the current state of the server.
-To use a ReaR backup to revert an in-place upgrade, we simply boot the server from the ISO image and then choose the "Automatic Recover" option from the menu.
+To use a ReaR backup to revert a CentOS conversion, we simply boot the server from the ISO image and then choose the "Automatic Recover" option from the menu.

 While ReaR backup and recovery is not instantaneous like rolling back a snapshot, it is remarkably fast compared to recovery tools that require you to perform a fresh OS install and then manually recover at a file level.

-Read the article [ReaR: Backup and recover your Linux server with confidence](https://www.redhat.com/sysadmin/rear-backup-and-recover) to learn more.
+Refer to the [Relax-and-Recover (ReaR) User Guide Documentation](https://relax-and-recover.org/rear-user-guide/) to learn more.

 ### Step 3 - Snapshot Scope

-The best practice for allocating the local storage of a RHEL servers is to configure volumes that separate the OS from the apps and app data.
+A best practice for allocating the local storage of servers is to configure volumes that separate the OS from the apps and app data.
 For example, the OS filesystems would be under a "rootvg" volume group while the apps and app data would be in an "appvg" volume group or at least in their own dedicated logical volumes.
 This separation helps isolate the storage usage requirements of these two groups so they can be manged based on their individual requirements and are less likely to impact each other.
 For example, the backup profile for the OS is likely different than for the apps and app data.

-This practice helps to enforce a key tenet of the RHEL in-place upgrade approach: that is that the OS upgrade should leave the applications untouched with the expectation that system library forward compatibility and middleware runtime abstraction reduces the risk of the RHEL upgrade impacting app functionality.
+This practice helps to enforce a key tenet of the CentOS conversion approach: that is that the OS conversion should leave the applications untouched with the expectation that system library forward compatibility and middleware runtime abstraction reduces the risk of the CentOS to RHEL conversion impacting app functionality.

-With these concepts in mind, let's consider if we want to include the apps and app data in what gets rolled back if we need to revert the RHEL upgrade:
+With these concepts in mind, let's consider if we want to include the apps and app data in what gets rolled back if we need to revert the CentOS conversion:

 | Snapshot scope | Benefits | Drawbacks |
 | -------------- | -------- | --------- |
 | OS only |<ul><li>Simplifies storage requirements</li><li>Preserves isolation of OS changes from apps and app data</li><li>Reduces risk of rolling back impacting external apps</li></ul>|<ul><li>Probably not possible with VMware snapshots</li><li>Discipline required to avoid temptation of trying quick app changes to fix impacts</li></ul>|
 | OS and apps/data |<ul><li>Reduces risk if trying to fix app impact during maintenance window</li><li>Helpful if app impact could lead to app data corruption</li></ul>|<ul><li>More storage space required</li><li>Rolling back app data could impact external systems</li></ul>|

-When snapshots only include the upgraded OS volumes, the best practice of isolating OS changes from app changes is followed.
-In this case, it is important to resist the temptation to make some heroic app changes in an attempt to avoid rolling back in the face of application impact after a RHEL upgrade.
+When snapshots only include the converted OS volumes, the best practice of isolating OS changes from app changes is followed.
+In this case, it is important to resist the temptation to make some heroic app changes in an attempt to avoid rolling back in the face of application impact after a CentOS conversion.
 For the sake of safety and soundness, gather the evidence required to help understand what caused any app impact, but then do a rollback.
 Don't make any app changes that could be difficult to untangle after rolling back the OS.

 Unfortunately, a VMware snapshot saves the full state of a VM instance including all virtual disks irrespective of whether they contain OS or app data.
 This can prove challenging for a couple reasons.
 First, more storage space will be required for the snapshots and it is more difficult to anticipate how much snapshot growth will result because of app data activity.
 The other problem is that rolling back app data may result in the app state becoming out of sync with external systems leading to unpredictable issues.
 When rolling back app data for any reason, be aware of the potential headaches that may result.